 Let’s say you have a team of 15 customer support agents.
 The average customer service rep salary in the US is around $35k per year.
 So, your customer service team salaries cost you near $525k/year.
 By implementing chatbots, you can save up to 30%, which will give you $157k savings per year.

 Using customer service bots, you can eliminate the routine work that takes valuable time from your team.
-Less mundane tasks means your employees are happier, and they stay longer with the company, so eventually, you’ll save time and money on hiring employees.
+Less mundane tasks mean your employees are happier, and they stay longer with the company, so eventually, you’ll save time and money on hiring employees.

 How to calculate the estimated ROI of customer service bot?

 1. Analyze your customer service queries.
 Identify simple, repetitive questions that can be handled by a customer service bot. (this can be smth like: “How do I recover my password, Where can I get delivery details, Are your stores open on Sunday?”).

 2. Calculate the percentage of chats that are made up of these simple queries.

-For example, monthly, your support gets 10,000 queries, and you identified that 80% or 8,000 questions are eligible for a chatbot to take over.
+For example, your support gets 10,000 queries monthly, and you identified that 80% or 8,000 questions are eligible for a chatbot to take over.

 3. Calculate the agent time spent on those basic, repetitive requests.

-So, after you identified that you have 8,000 of tedious, repetitive queries, you can calculate how much agent time goes to these questions.
+After you identified that you have 8,000 tedious, repetitive queries, you can calculate how much agent time goes to these questions.